 Students’ ages range from three to eighteen years of age.
 The school has an Early Education Unit and three school aged sections, Early, Middle and Senior Years.
 Current enrolments are 235 which include 14 Early Education students.

 Nearly 70 percent of our students travel to school on our contact buses.
 Our Designated Transport Zone covers a wide area including Euroa and Violet Town, Numurkah and Katunga and as far west as Nathalia.

-Over the last few years, the student enrolment has steadily increased.
+Over the last few years, the student enrolment has been rapidly increasing.
 Facilities and programs at the school are being implemented to meet the growing demand.
-In 2020 there will be a total of 23 classrooms with an average class size of 9 students.
-We also have an Allied Health Team, which includes Occupational Therapy, Speech Therapy, Massage and specially trained Education Support Staff to deliver a range of programs and supports across the school.
-A new Senior school hub will be developed with the addition of two new classrooms.
-Accordingly teacher and Education Support (ES) numbers will also increase.
-Currently our total number of staff is 80.
+In 2021 there are 24 classrooms with an average class size of 9 students.
+We have an extensive Allied Health Team, which includes Occupational Therapy, Speech Therapy, Psychologist, Massage Therapist and specially trained Education Support Staff to deliver a range of programs and supports across the school.
+Currently our total number of staff is 100

 Our curriculum is varied and strongly grounded in our belief that every child can learn.
 We aim to support our students to be as independent and likeable as possible.
 In Early and Middle Years the curriculum is based on the Victorian Curriculum.
 We have Learning Specialists who support our classroom teachers in English, Communication, Mathematics and Inclusion (ASD).
 Our curriculum also provides music, physical education and art as specialist programs.